-- B. According to the salary and compensation policy of the Company, the salary levels vary depending on positions, job requirements and job substitution.
-At the same time, employees' skills, experience and education are considered as the main basis for salary assessment.
-The company understands the industry salary standard and adjusts the salary levels and salary structure in time through regular salary surveys, which as the salary evaluation basis for special talents or newly added positions. - C. According to the Articles of Incorporation of the Company, a ratio of profit of the current year distributable, after covering accumulated losses, shall be distributed as employees' compensation and directors' remuneration.
-The ratio shall not be lower than 5% for employees' compensation and shall not be higher than 6% for directors' remuneration. - D. For the years ended December 31, 2020 and 2019, employees' compensation was accrued at \$139,500 and \$124,422, respectively; while directors' remuneration was accrued at \$5,280 and \$5,280, respectively.
+- C. According to the Articles of Incorporation of the Company, a ratio of profit of the current year distributable, after covering accumulated losses, shall be distributed as employees' compensation and directors' remuneration.
+The ratio shall not be lower than 5% for employees' compensation and shall not be higher than 6% for directors' remuneration. - D. For the years ended December 31, 2021 and 2020, employees' compensation was accrued at \$122,300 and \$139,500, respectively; while directors' remuneration was accrued at \$5,280 and \$5,280, respectively.
 The aforementioned amounts were recognized in salary expenses that were estimated and accrued based on the distributable net profit of current year calculated by the percentage prescribed under the Company's Articles of Incorporation.
-The actual amount approved at the board of directors' meeting for employees' compensation and directors' remuneration for 2019 were \$124,422 and \$5,280, respectively, which were the same as the estimated amount recognized in the 2019 financial statements.
-The employees' compensation will be distributed in the form of cash.
+The actual amount approved at the board of directors' meeting for employees' compensation and directors' remuneration for 2020 were \$139,500 and \$5,280, respectively, which were the same as the estimated amount recognized in the 2020 financial statements.
+The number of shares distributed as employees' compensation for the year ended December 31, 2020 was 244 thousand shares, please refer to Note 6(10), "Common stock".